Smart soles could track walking trouble in nerve disease

 Summary

-This study tested special shoe insoles with pressure sensors to see if they can accurately measure walking speed and step patterns in people with CIDP, a nerve condition that causes walking difficulties.
-Researchers compared the insoles to a standard electronic walkway.
-The goal was to validate this wearable technology for easier, real-world gait assessment.
+This study tested whether special insoles with pressure sensors (FEETME®) can accurately measure walking speed in people with CIDP, a nerve condition that causes walking difficulties.
+Researchers compared the insoles to a standard walkway system in 18 adults aged 18-75 with CIDP.
+The study was terminated early, so results are limited, but if validated, these insoles could provide a convenient way to monitor gait at home.

 Get updates